morloc-project/morloc/README.md

 fibplot n = plotPDF (fibonacci n) "fibonacci-plot.pdf";
 ```

-The `fibplot` function calculates fibonacci numbers using a C++ function and
+The `fibplot` function calculates Fibonacci numbers using a C++ function and
 plots it using an R function.
 The R function `plotPDF` is a perfectly normal R
 function with no extra boilerplate: